Since You’ve Been Gone – Reality of Suicide on Family and Friends

 She Looks Like You

 I held that baby, and oh my goodness.
 You would be foolish over her!
 It would almost be embarrassing.
 Donna keeps that in check, for the most part.
 Then, she called, and I heard that baby-making noise, and it happened again.
-Donna is acting stupid over this baby.
+Donna is completely smitten with this baby.
 Then that baby smiles.

 She has your dimples, and if I squint real hard, I could see red hair.
 Also, she has your eyes.
 It is almost hard to keep my composure when I gaze into them.
 I’ll see you in your granddaughter.
 I feel you in her.
 It makes me yearn for you to step out of heaven so you can touch her.